The Miracle at the Pool of Bethesda

-“Now there is at Jerusalem by the sheep market a pool, which is called in the Hebrew tongue Bethesda, having five porches” (John 5:2
+“Now there is at Jerusalem by the sheep market a pool, which is called in the Hebrew tongue Bethesda, having five porches.”John 5:2

-The pool of Bethesda was said to have a special power to heal the sick.
+The Pool of Bethesda was said to have a special power to heal the sick.
 People in Jesus’ time believed that an angel would sometimes trouble the water there and whoever jumped into the water first would be healed of any disease they had (John 5:3-4).
 This may have just been a legend or folklore that people believed in desperation to find relief from their disease.
 In any case, neither an angel nor any troubled water were responsible for healing in this story.

-The man who was healed at the pool of Bethesda is said to have an infirmity which is an illness or weakness for 38 years.
+The man who was healed at the Pool of Bethesda is said to have an infirmity which is an illness or weakness for 38 years.
 This man desperately wanted to find healing and tried repeatedly to be the first to jump into the supposed healing waters at Bethesda.

-The miracle at the pool of Bethesda was not only the physical healing of this sick man’s body but healing of the sin-sick soul.
+This is a solemn warning to those who receive the healing, physical or spiritual, from God.
+The Lord desires those who follow Him to keep His commandments, as sin is the breaking of His law (1 John 3:4, John 14:15).
+They can do that by His enabling power (Hebrews 10:38).
 May we find true healing in the only Man, Christ Jesus, who can give us healing water to restore our souls. “… And whosoever will, let him take the water of life freely” (Revelation 22:17).

 In His service,